alextanhongpin/go-chat/README.md

 ```
 // Pseudo-code in any language.
 func join():
-  // Perform handshake to check origin
+  // Perform handshake to check origin or valid ws endpoint.
   handshake()

   // Perform authorization of the user.
 This could be done by passing a valid token that can validated by the chat server.